 If sperm are not ejaculated frequently, but held back in a man's tubes for more than about three days, the quality greatly deteriorates.

 You do not have to have sex every day, or on a particular day of the cycle.
-Sperm can survive and remain fertile for an average of two to three days (potentially up to seven days), and the egg can be fertilised for up to 24 hours after ovulation.
+Sperm can survive and remain fertile for around 5 days, and the egg can be fertilised for up to 24 hours after ovulation.

 The danger of waiting until close to ovulation is that the sperm will not have time to get there before the egg disintegrates.